wcarc-on/wcarc-site/constitution/wcarc-bylaws.md

 9. Signing of Cheques: Cheques drawn on the Club bank account MUST be signed by two of the five Signing Officers of the Club.
 10. Expenditures: Expenditures should be approved in advance, and prior to the actual expenditure.
-Single expenditures up to $100 may be approved by two Signing Officers and disclosed at the next general meeting.
-Expenditures exceeding $100 shall require approval by a majority of the members at a general meeting.
+Single expenditures up to $250 may be approved by two Signing Officers and disclosed at the next general meeting.
+Expenditures exceeding $250 but less than $500 shall require approval by a majority of the members at a general meeting.
-Expenditures exceeding $400 shall require 2 weeks notice prior to discussion at a general meeting following which a majority vote will be held at the next general meeting.
+Expenditures exceeding $500 shall be presented at a general meeting and opened for discussion on the WCARC email list, following which a majority vote will be held at the next general meeting.
 11. Communication with Members: In addition to the use of e-mail for communications within the Club, the Club shall maintain a web site to facilitate